 Though breast changes might have an impact on your self-esteem, rest assured that it is normal.
 Almost all menopausal women will notice some breast changes from menopause when they look in the mirror.

 The greater cause for concern is the increased risk of cysts, fibroids, and other abnormal growths in the breast tissue.
 Women can develop abnormal growths at any age, but menopausal women are certainly in a higher risk category.
-But if you notice a breast lump, don’t wait to be offered screening – see your health care provider to rule out breast cancer.
+But if you notice a breast lump, don’t wait to be offered to screen – see your health care provider rule out breast cancer.
 Breast cancer is most common in women over 50.